 Latex mattresses also offer excellent support.
 The natural elasticity of latex allows it to conform to your body’s contours, providing optimal support and pressure relief.
 Latex mattresses are known for their ability to promote proper spinal alignment, which can alleviate back or neck pain.

-This image is property of amerisleep.com.
+This image is the property of amerisleep.com.

 Conforming Ability